JerryHol/bhconfig/README.md

   - fixed description for greater and super mana and health potions
   - added item description for  2os exceptional Spears or Polearms - Strength runeword
   - added tp scrolls, id scrolls, and keys to be hidden if filtlvl=3
+  - Certain useless Rare weapons hidden on filtlvl=2 (non eth only)

 # LeBron's BH_Settings.cfg Compared to m81's v1.4
 * show automap on join option